Quadratic form representations via generalized continuants: Introduction

-In the ring of integers, Cornacchia \cite{Cor1908} first extended Smith's ideas to cover forms $x^2+hy^2$.
-Further extensions of Smith's and Brillhart's ideas were presented in \cite{HMW90,Wil1994,Wil1995}, where the authors provided algorithms, at the expense of the palindromic nature of the continuant, for finding proper representations of natural numbers as primitive, positive-definite, integral and binary quadratic forms.
-Mathews \cite{Mat02} provided representations of certain integers as $x^2-hy^2$, where $h = 2, 3, 5, 6, 7$.
-In all these works continuants have featured as numerators (and denominators) of continued fractions.
+In the ring of integers, Cornacchia \cite{Cor1908} extended Smith's ideas to cover representations of numbers $m=p$, with $p$ prime, by forms $x^2+hy^2$.
+It has been noticed that Cornacchia's algorithm can be used to obtain representations for all $1\le h<m$, with $m$ not necessarily prime \cite{Mag04}.
+Further extensions of Smith's and Brillhart's ideas have appeared in the literature \cite{HMW90,Wil1994,Wil1995}, where the authors provided algorithms for finding proper representations of natural numbers as primitive, positive-definite, integral and binary quadratic forms.
+Matthews \cite{Mat02} provided representations of certain integers as $x^2-hy^2$, where $h = 2, 3, 5, 6, 7$.
+In all these papers continuants have featured as numerators (and denominators) of continued fractions.
 For instance, the continuant $[q_1,q_2,q_3]$ equals the numerator of the continued fraction $q_1 + \cfrac{1}{q_2+\cfrac{1}{q_3}}$, while the continuant $[q_2,q_3]$ equals its denominator.

 For us the set of natural numbers $\N$ includes the zero.